cloudflare/workers-docs/content/reference/tooling/playground.md

 - Subrequests ( i.e. fetches inside your Workers script) that call the same hostname as the original request will run in the previewer as an external request (i.e. goes back to the front line of Cloudflare), as those subrequests in production will go directly to the origin.
 - The output of `console.log` acts as a no-op in production.
 - Not all [APIs](/reference/runtime/apis) are avalible in the previewer that are in production.
 Cloudflare Edge dependent features particularly (e.g. [Cache API](/reference/runtime/apis/cache)) will *not* work in the previewer.
-- If the tested zone has Cloudflare security features set that would block our preview service, such as block by country US, then one would receive an error message `Sorry, you've been blocked`.
-A few work arounds are: use the [fiddle service](https://cloudflareworkers.com) or whitelist [Google Cloud IPs](http://ueen.net/google_cloud_ip.txt)* to preview scripts.
+- If the tested zone has Cloudflare security features set that would block our preview service, such as "Block by country", then one would receive an error message `Sorry, you've been blocked`.
+To work around this, use the [fiddle service](https://cloudflareworkers.com), or whitelist [Google Cloud IPs](http://ueen.net/google_cloud_ip.txt)* to preview scripts.

 \* Note whitelisting Google IPs may allow other Cloudflare users with same IPs to make requests to your site and bypass security measures.